-Can be prepared in 1 hour or less.
 If using dry beans, older beans may take longer to cook to become tender.
 If you soak the dry beans for several hours ahead of time, they will require less cooking time.
-Make sure if you do this to drain the soaking water and replace with fresh water before cooking the beans.

 - 2 cups uncooked white rice

-- 1 Jalapeno pepper (cooked, canned) -sliced (Note concerning the tomatoes and Jalapeno pepper: mom will substitute these on occasion with a cup of Pace brand salsa - works fine)
+- 1 jalapeño pepper (cooked, canned), sliced (Note concerning the tomatoes and jalapeño pepper: my mother will substitute these on occasion with a cup of Pace brand salsa - works fine)